artagnon/clayoven/README.md

     blog/math/1.clay
     colophon.index.clay

 clayoven automatically builds a sidebar with `index`, `blog` and `colophon` (each of which are instances of `IndexPage`). `/blog` will have links to the posts `/blog/personal/1` and `/blog/math/1` (each of which are instances of `ContentPage`), under the titles `personal` and `math` (the "subtopics").
-If there multiple `ContentPage` entries under an `IndexPage`, the latter simply serves to give a introduction, with links to articles automatically appearing after the introduction. `IndexPage` and `ContentPage` are run through the same `design/template.slim`, and the template file has access to the accessors.
+If there are multiple `ContentPage` entries under an `IndexPage`, the latter simply serves to give a introduction, with links to articles automatically appearing after the introduction. `IndexPage` and `ContentPage` are run through the same `design/template.slim`, and the template file has access to the accessors.

 The engine works closely with the git object store, and builds are incremental by default; it mostly Just Works, and when it doesn't, there's an option to force a full rebuild.
 The engine also pulls out the created-timestamp (`Page#crdate`) and last-modified-timestamp (`Page#lastmod`) from git, respecting moves. `ContentPages` are sorted by `crdate`, reverse-chronologically, and `IndexPages` are sorted alphabetically.

 ## Usage

 - `clayoven init` to generate the necessary starter project.
-- `clayoven` to generate html files incrementally based on the current git index.
+- `clayoven` to generate HTML files incrementally based on the current git index.
 - `clayoven aggressive` to regenerate the entire site; only requires to be run on occassion.
 - `clayoven httpd` to preview your website locally.